drop-games/eb-docs/docs/Blockchain.md

 The purpose of treasury is to fuel the development and move the project forward.
 Salaries, equity and grants for prominent DAO members, as well as other expenses like marketing, server costs, tournament prize pools etc., is what treasury is for.
 It is essentially a smart contract where all of the DAO's wealth is stored.
 This is where the allocated **3,500,000 $SPR** are going to be held, as well as where the revenues will go to.
 Think of the treasury as of the main business account of the DAO.

-The key principles for treasury are: inflows must exceed the outflows, divesification of assets, transparency on all levels, and putting development first.
+The key principles for treasury are: inflows must exceed the outflows, diversification of assets, transparency on all levels, and putting development first.
-DAO takes a vote on all major proposal regarding the treasury, including budgetting for a new project, additional game rewards, friendly token-swaps with other projects, purchase of stable-coins etc.
+DAO takes a vote on all major proposal regarding the treasury, including budgeting for a new project, additional game rewards, friendly token-swaps with other projects, purchase of stable-coins etc.

 DAO does not have an 'expiration' date, and neither does the treasury.
 So therefore due to it's nature and the role it plays in the DAO, it requires pragmatic supervision and rational budgeting.
 And it is in our interest to recruit the best available talent to help us manage it.